j-Riv/TriviaGame/README.md

 # TriviaGame

-A trivia game web app created to showcase use of jQuery, javascript and timed funcitons.
+A trivia game web app created to showcase use of jQuery, javascript and timed functions.

 **Link** [TriviaGame](https://j-riv.github.io/TriviaGame)